Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 #subsubsubsection("GNOME Implementation")
 GNOME separates hardware monitors from logical monitors.
-The logical monitors represent the representation of the real world monitor within GNOME with the x and y coordinates of the position added. @mutter-display-config These coordinates will define which monitor will be considered "on the left", or "on the right" within GNOME.
+The logical monitors represent the representation of the real-world monitor within GNOME with the x and y coordinates of the position added. @mutter-display-config These coordinates will define which monitor will be considered "on the left", or "on the right" within GNOME.